 CHICAGO, Ill. – The first meeting of the Development Leadership Consortium’s 2020 class of Annual Fellows was held on September 24th, 2019 at The Lloyd A. Fry Foundation.
-The class of 18 Annual Fellows was selected from a highly competitive candidate pool of early career nonprofit development professionals.
+The class of 18 Annual Fellows was selected from a highly competitive candidate pool of early-career nonprofit development professionals.

 During the first meeting of the year, the fellows met with Fry Foundation President Unmi Song.
 The Fellows will engage in a 9-month program where they will meet with industry leaders in the field and be immersed in many facets of philanthropy, including foundation giving, corporate giving, nonprofit recruitment, board membership, and capital campaign marketing.